alterNERDtive/VoiceAttack-profiles/docs/upgrading.md

 require to be included in your custom profile is “alterNERDtive-base”.
 That way you can use e.g. RatAttack without having to also use the general Elite profile.

-It has also been renamed to “EliteAttack” to be consistent with the others.
+To be consistent with the other profiles it has been renamed to “EliteAttack”.
 If you are upgrading from an older version the name will not change for you in the profiles list.
 I recommend renaming your “EliteDangerous” profile to “EliteAttack” to prevent confusion in the future, but it is not strictly necessary to do so.

 ### RatAttack

-Handing a RATSIGNAL from IRC to VoiceAttack via text file is now deprecated and support for that will be removed in a future version.
+Handing a RATSIGNAL from IRC to VoiceAttack via text file is now deprecated and the feature will be removed in a future version.

 Instead you should use the new `RatAttack-cli.exe` helper tool that uses IPC to talk to the VoiceAttack plugin.
 For that you have to change the way your IRC client handles incoming case announcements.
-Instead of writing the announcement to the text file and walling VoiceAttack to run a command, it will have to call the helper tool with a) the announcement and b) an optional true/false switch to determine if the case should be announced via TTS or just added to the case list.
+Instead of writing the announcement to the text file and calling VoiceAttack to run a command, it will have to call the helper tool with a) the announcement and b) an optional true/false switch to determine if the case should be announced via TTS or just added to the case list.